Lazytangent/DataFlow/WALKTHROUGH.md

 In this exercise, we will:

+* Create a User model and migration and apply it to the database
 * Create a `GET` route to fetch our users from the database
 * Create a thunk that does the fetching from the API route
 * Create an action creator that sets our data from the thunk into the Redux